prisma/prisma-examples/.github/readmes/introspection-only/javascript/sqlite/graphql-auth/README.md

 # GraphQL Server with Authentication & Permissions

 This example shows how to implement a **GraphQL server with an email-password-based authentication workflow and authentication rules** based on [Photon.js](https://photonjs.prisma.io/), [graphql-yoga](https://github.com/prisma/graphql-yoga) & [graphql-shield](https://github.com/maticzav/graphql-shield).
+It uses a SQLite database file with some initial dummy data which you can find at [`./db/dev.db`](./db/dev.db).

 __INLINE(../_setup-1.md)__
 cd prisma-examples/javascript/graphql-auth